Steve Smith (cricketer): Ashes in England 2019

 In July 2019, he was named in Australia's squad for the 2019 Ashes series in England.
 In the first Test at Edgbaston, Smith scored centuries in both innings, his ninth and tenth Ashes centuries and his 24th and 25th overall.
 Smith's first innings hundred was hailed as one of his finest ever by British Media as he was returning from a year-long suspension and was batting with the tail for a large part of his innings under tricky conditions.
 His 25th came in his 119th innings, second only to Don Bradman (who took 69 innings).
 Smith also rated his first innings hundred at Edgbaston as his best ever.

 In the first innings of the second Test, his innings was interrupted on 80, when he was hit by a 148.7 km/h ball on the left side of his neck, under the ear from Jofra Archer.
 He later returned to complete his innings after passing the concussion tests and was out, lbw, for 92.
 On 18 August 2019, the final day of the Test, Smith was replaced by Marnus Labuschagne, after further tests showed he had suffered concussion due to the blow the previous day.
 Therefore, Labuschagne became the first player to become a concussion substitute in a Test match following a change in the International Cricket Council's (ICC) rules.
 The concussion then ruled him out of the third Test, though this did not stop him reclaiming the number one position in the Test batting rankings on 3 September 2019.

 In the first innings of the fourth Test at Old Trafford, Smith scored 211 from 319 balls, his third double-century in Test matches and his third century in the series.
 He became the first batsman to score 500 or more runs in three successive Ashes series.

 Smith registered his tenth consecutive Ashes fifty-plus score in the first innings of the fifth Test, breaking Inzamam Ul Haq's record for the most consecutive Test 50+ scores against a single opponent.
-He finished the series with 774 runs at an average of 110.57, by far the most on either side.
+He finished the series with 774 runs at an average of 110.57, by far the most on either team.
 Smith made 3 hundreds and 3 fifties.
 He was awarded his second consecutive Compton–Miller Medal as the man of the series.

 British Media along with former cricketers rated his dominating batting in the series as one of the greatest batting displays in a test series.